What is Two Day Town?

 Two Day Town Background

 The first Two Day Town was held April 27th, 28th, and 29th of 2001.
-It has been held every year since, with a one year hiatus in 2019, always over the last full weekend of April and always at the West Shore picnic area of Del Valle Regional Park.
+It has been held every year since, with a one year hiatus in 2019, always over the last full weekend of April and was always at the West Shore picnic area of Del Valle Regional Park.
 East Bay Parks allows Two Day Town to use the entire picnic area West of the bridge that crosses Arroyo Del Valle.
 Over the years we have slowly grown to fill more and more of the area surrounding the main picnic area and field, and in the future we hope to continue our organic growth.

 Many of the performing artists have played Two Day Town before, and a few have been with us every year.
 All of the performers volunteer their time and talent, and some also help in the management of Two Day Town.
 We cannot thank them enough for their generous contributions.